Major overview

 What you’ll learn

-In this major, you’ll learn foundations and techniques of supply chain management, purchasing, procurement and systems analysis and design.
-You’ll gain experience in project and operations management, and look at strategic procurement issues such as competitive conduct, strategy, logistics, management, and sustainable practices to reduce the environmental impacts from logistics and supply chain management.
+You’ll gain experience in project and operations management, and study procurement issues – such as competitive conduct – and sustainable practices that reduce the environmental impacts of supply chain processes.

 Detailed course structure and unit information